VirginieBonhomme/Active-Directory-Identity-Lifecycle-Management/README.md

 ## What I Learned

-**Folders do more than organize — they control security rules.**
+**Folders do more than organize, they control security rules.**
 When I created the department folders, I was not just tidying things up.
 Folders in Active Directory are where security policies get applied.
 If Finance users need a stricter password policy than IT staff, you set that on the folder and it applies automatically to everyone inside.

 **Name your groups so anyone can understand them.**
-`Finance-ReadOnly` tells you exactly what it does. `Finance-Users` tells you nothing about access.
+`HR-ReadOnly` tells you exactly what it does. `HR-Users` tells you nothing about access.
 Good names make security audits faster and mistakes less likely.

 **Scripts save enormous amounts of time.**
 Four users by hand took several minutes.
 The script did four users in seconds.
-At the scale of a real company, this is not optional — it is the only practical way to work.
+At the scale of a real company.

 **The Disabled folder is a real security practice.**
 It is not just about being organized.
 It gives you a clear place to track who has been deactivated, confirm they truly cannot log in, and know exactly when their 30-day window expires.